What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 Who this is for: Power users, small businesses, and developers building private AI tools who need the best single-GPU experience available.

-The RTX 5090's 32 GB of VRAM handles 27B models with headroom to spare.
-You can run highly compressed 72B models (Q2/Q3 quantization), though quality takes a hit at those compression levels.
+The RTX 5090's 32 GB of VRAM handles the Gemma 4 31B dense model with headroom to spare.
+You can also run highly compressed 70B models (Q2/Q3 quantization) from other families like LLaMA or Qwen, though quality takes a hit at those compression levels.
 For a truly smooth 70B experience, you'd need a multi-GPU setup or a professional card.

 Pair it with: 64–128 GB DDR5 RAM, 2–4 TB NVMe storage, and a 1,200W PSU minimum.
 The 5090 pulls serious power — don't cheap out on the power supply.